 Quickly attach the primed extension set to the extension set port on the cannula, as blood will begin to flow once the needle is removed.
 Use the adhesive cannula dressing to secure the cannula in place.

-Flush each of the extension set ports with saline, using a push-pause technique, and carefully observe for any swelling or leakage in the area.
+Flush each of the extension set ports with 1mL saline solution, using a push-pause technique, and carefully observe for any swelling or leakage in the area.
 Ensure the patient is not experiencing any discomfort.

 Clean the area, disposing of non-sharp waste in the appropriate waste bin.